songchaow/proposal-of-plugin-manager/Design and Implementation.md

 - For installed plugin packages, an "Update" button will appear disabled.
 The manager should check whether they are up-to-date regularly in the background.
 And enable the "Update" button for each package when an update is available.

-- For installed plugin packages, you can enable, disable or uninstall them by clicking corresponding buttons.
+- ~~For installed plugin packages, you can enable, disable or uninstall them by clicking corresponding buttons.~~(Moved to Part II)

   > These operation applies to all qmls that belong to the plugin package.
   >